QuentinSpalla/PiratesRiddle/README.md

 4/ so far so long

 ## Solution
-The captain keeps for himself $100-\lfloor \frac{n-1}{2} \rfloor$ and gives 1 coin to every odd pirate (the 3th, the 5th, etc.)
+The captain keeps for himself 100-floor((n-1)/2) and gives 1 coin to every odd pirate (the 3th, the 5th, etc.)
 Each pirate with a coin will vote for the captain to survive because if the don’t, with the new captain having the same tactic, they will be even pirates and get no coin.

 ## Optimality ?
 This tactic is the optimal one for the captain because he cannot give less.
 This is simple, the vote is democratic so at least 50% of the pirates has to vote for the captain’s survival.
-If the captain gives less than $\lfloor \frac{n-1}{2} \rfloor$ coins, less than 50% of the pirates will have a reward.
+If the captain gives less than floor((n-1)/2) coins, less than 50% of the pirates will have a reward.
 With no current reward they do not have interest to vote for the captain survival.

 ## Code
 Giving a number of pirates and a number of coins.
 The code will allocate the coins to every pirate.